tytydraco/ExamineScraper/supplements/creatine.md

 Mechanically, creatine may exert anti-depressant effects via mixed dopaminergic and serotonergic mechanisms.
 The exact mechanisms are not clear at this time.

 Anti-depressive effects have been noted in woman with major depressive disorder when 5g of creatine monohydrate was supplemented daily for 8 weeks in combination with an SSRI.
 Benefits were seen at week two and were maintained until the end of the 8-week trial.[255]
-The improvement in depressive symptoms was associated with significantly increased prefrontal cortex levels of N-acetylaspartate, a marker of neuronal integrity,[256] and rich club connections, which refers to the ability of nerons to make connections to one another.[257]
+The improvement in depressive symptoms was associated with significantly increased prefrontal cortex levels of N-acetylaspartate, a marker of neuronal integrity,[256] and rich club connections, which refers to the ability of neurons to make connections to one another.[257]

 These effects were noted before in a preliminary study of depressed adolescents (with no placebo group) showing a 55% reduction in depressive symptoms at 4g daily when brain phosphocreatine levels increased.[233]
 Other prelimnary human studies suggest creatine might lessen unipolar depression[258] and one study on Post-Traumatic Stress Disorder (PTSD) noted improved mood as assessed by the Hamilton Depression Rating Scale.[234]